markc/alsa/lib/md/User:Markc.md

 _[Mark Constable]:_ Good catch.
 I've tried some rewrite rules but I can't quite get the right combination to work.
 I've posted a forum message for help.
-BTW, I saw the Johnless edits, do you think a PHP forum would be useful... like say punBB ?
+BTW, I saw the Johnless edits, do you think a PHP forum would be useful... like say punBB?
 There used to be an alsa@opensrc.org mailing-list but no one used it so I dismantled it some time ago (it was just catching spam).

 _[Ingomueller.net]:_ YES!
 I think a forum would be a VERY good idea!
 I already